 Cacio e Pepe is pronounced [kaˈtʃo e ˈpeːpe].
 If you’re anything like me, I prefer hearing rather than reading for pronunciation because these little phonetic guides are like alphabet soup.
 Here’s a quick video to help.
 Also, this post includes additional information about Cacio e Pepe including:

-Cacio e Pepe Proper Pronunciation
+- Cacio e Pepe Pronunciation

-What Cacio e Pepe is and Why it’s So Good!
+- What Cacio e Pepe is

-Cacio e Pepe is modern Roman pasta dish.
-Cacio e Pepe translates simply enough to cheese and pepper, so guessing what’s in the dish is a bit of a no brainer.
+Cacio e Pepe is a modern Roman pasta dish.
+Cacio e Pepe translates simply enough to cheese and pepper, so guessing what’s in the dish is a bit of a no-brainer.
 Here’s the hitch though, what makes Cacio e Pepe so special is the preparation.
 You know those giant wheels of Pecorino and Parmesan cheese Italians are famous for?
 With Cacio e Pepe pasta, those wheels are crucial not for grating, but for swirling.

 Imagine a giant wheel of Pecorino cheese with a heaping mount of pasta melting down the middle of it.
 Then imagine a good helping of freshly cracked black pepper being added before that mound of pasta is stirred until a swirled nest of perfectly cheesy pasta of lifted out.
 That’s Cacio e Pepe.
-Just pasta, cheese and pepper and it’s mouthwateringly good.
+Just pasta, cheese, and pepper and it’s mouthwateringly good.

 Now, not all of us can afford (or fit) a giant wheel of Pecorino into our kitchens.
-So how to can you make Cacio e Pepe at home?
+So how can you make Cacio e Pepe at home?
 Start by watching an Italian Chef!
-This video is in Italian, which is great for my Italian lessons.
+This video is in Italian, which is excellent for my Italian lessons.
 Thankfully though, you don’t have to speak Italian to follow along!